eolecvk/documentDB_analysis/source/README.md

 **/GET Search Request**

 ```
-tweets = twitter.search(q='dauphine university')
+tweets = twitter.search(q='nosql')
 ```

-We later proceed to saving the fetched data in database system.
+We later proceed to saving the fetched data in our database system.